-The wild carrot, which is also known as daucus carota and Queen Anne’s lace, is from the Apiaceae family.
-This flowering plant is originally from Europe and South West Asia, but it has now also become common in Australia and North America.
+Wild carrot, which is also known as Daucus carota and Queen Anne’s lace, is from the Apiaceae family.
+This flowering plant is originally from Europe and Southwest Asia, but it has now also become common in Australia and North America.
 It grows in free-draining soils and can often be found in rough grasslands.

-Daucus carota typically grows between one and two feet high and its leaves are tripinnate with a triangular appearance.
+Daucus carota typically grows between one and two feet high, and its leaves are tripinnate with a triangular appearance.
 The white flowers are produced in the second year of the plant’s growth.
-The root of the wild carrot is edible, however it can only be eaten while it is young as it quickly becomes too hard.
+The root of the wild carrot is edible, but keep in mind that it can only be eaten while it is young, as it quickly becomes too hard.

-Growth of the wild carrot can also be controlled in its established and over-wintered phases.
+The growth of wild carrot can also be controlled in its established and over-wintered phases.
 While it’s trickier to conduct lawn service at this time, a glyphosate herbicide produces good weed control results.

-As the wild carrot reproduces by seed, it grows rapidly and is therefore it’s not advised for the seeds to be planted in a garden.
-Each umbel from a wild carrot plant can produce up to 1,000 seeds which can remain present in the soil for up to seven years.
-If choosing to grow the daucus carota, the weed needs little watering.
+As the wild carrot reproduces by seed, it proliferates, so it’s not advised for the seeds to be planted in a garden.
+Each umbel from a wild carrot plant can produce up to 1,000 seeds that can remain present in the soil for up to seven years.
+If choosing to grow the Daucus carota, the weed needs little watering.